There is at the surface infinite variety of things; at the centre there is simplicity of cause.

 - Looking back on the Bears Thirty Person Rock Band Project: Reflections on a collaborative public learning project in the music classroom.

 - Carrying Stones: Reflections on Canada, Unplug’d, and playing the Voyageur guitar.
-[Now the most commented post on this blog.]

 - Web Radio in the K12 Classroom: Archives of #RadioforLearning experiments in distributed web radio.